TrelisResearch/arc-agi-2025/o3-tools/README.md

 - Both scoring metrics (binary correctness and pixel accuracy)
 - Predicted vs actual output grids for comparison
 - Token usage breakdown and estimated costs
-- Tool usage statistics (when tools are enabled)
+- Turn usage statistics (when multi-turn is enabled)
 - Full API response for detailed analysis

 Summary reports aggregate across all tasks and include:
 - Overall task solve rate and pixel accuracy across the subset
 - Total costs and token usage for the entire run
-- Tool usage patterns and performance comparisons
+- Turn usage patterns and performance comparisons

 ## Log File Formats